Read Together · inkwool · Read Together · inkwool.com

 Direct input on what we build.

 We're not building in a vacuum.
-Your experience in the first rooms shapes every decision — features, design, the whole thing.
+Your experience in the first gatherings shapes every decision — features, design, the whole thing.

 First access, always.

-Every feature, every book, every new room type — founding readers are first through the door.
+Every feature, every book, every new gathering type — founding readers are first through the door.
 That doesn't expire.

 A better way to read with people.